An easy-to-follow step-by-step guide with a list of UK Curly Girl Method approved products.

 3. Squeeze a generous amount of conditioner into your hand and use it to wash your hair as you would with shampoo.
 You’ll need more than you think so don’t be shy.

-‘Squish to condish’ is a termed coiled by Melissa Stites and it basically means that you are ‘squishing’ water and conditioner together in order to hydrate your hair.
+‘Squish to condish’ is a termed coiled by Melissa Stites and it basically means that you are ‘squishing’ water and conditioner together in order to hydrate your hair when conditioning your hair.

-By ‘squishing’ your curls using your hands, you’re essentially allowing your hair to drink as much water as possible and locking it in by using the conditioner as a seal.
+By ‘squishing’ your curls using your hands, you’re essentially allowing your hair to drink as much water as possible and lock it in by using the conditioner as a seal.

 You can see now that your previous regular routine of applying conditioner for a minute or two and then rinsing it all out seems pointless.
 We want to force water and product into the hair.

-By applying gel to each curl, you’re going to create a cast which will harden once dry and allow the curl to keep its shape whilst still retaining its softness and bounce.
+By applying gel to each curl, you’re going to create a cast that will harden once dry and allow the curl to keep its shape whilst still retaining its softness and bounce.

 The gel cast will also protect your hair from outside factors such as wind and humidity and if you take care of how you sleep at night, you could keep your curls fresh and lively for up to one week without having to do a co-wash.